 The highlights of our publishing protocol include the following:

-- Authors gain valuable editorial experience during monthly meetings throughout their three-year tenure.
+- Authors gain valuable editorial experience during the meetings throughout their three-year tenure.
 Press duties usually amount to a few hours each week.

 - Airlie Press follows a consensus-based model of decision making (details of this process will be made available to those actively seeking membership).